GDPR in research: step by step

 • How participants can withdraw their participation in the research and whom they can contact for questions

 Last, participants are asked for giving their consent to participate to the research.
 It's mandatory by law to be able to prove that informed consent has been given.
 This is why researchers often choose for written consent.
-Hanze UAS has a template (in Dutch) that can be used as an example.
+Hanze UAS has an informed consent template that can be used as an example.

 If written consent is for some reason not feasible, you can also ask for consent orally.
 It is important that you can prove that consent is given, for example using an audio recording.